org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 #### Conventions
 - Combiners are always defined with the exception or expression.
 In the license text no combiners should be used to combine with other licenses in an expression or exceptions.
 Exceptions to this rule exist, but need to be defined.
+- Use combinedWiths in combination with multi-licenses (an expression) in cases where a "standalone license" is not legally relevant and only a notice that lists or reproduces other licenses. (see XZ Utils Notice / XZ Utils License)

 ---